evilgeniuslabs/evilgeniuslabs.github.io/_posts/2017-02-19-wifi-led-controller.md

 For fast shipping to the US, you can buy from our [Tindie](https://www.tindie.com/products/jasoncoon/wemos-d1-mini-esp8266-led-and-level-shifter-shield) store.

-For fast shipping from the UK, you can buy from [PureTek](http://www.ebay.co.uk/itm/Evil-Genius-Labs-Wemos-D1-Mini-ESP8266-LED-Level-Shifter-Shield-/272670862672).

 If we're out of stock on Tindie, or for free shipping worldwide, you can [contact us](/contact) to order and have them shipped to you directly from the PCB manufacturer.
 It takes a bit longer, and they require PCBs be ordered in multiples of three.

 ### Details